TV Tropes is 149% Funded

 "You're a fool, Kurosaki Ichigo.
 You fear my power, yet you still fight as if you think you can win.
 I don't understand you.
 If this is because of what you humans call a heart, then it is because of your hearts that humans feel pain.
 It's because of your hearts that you die."

 - Face Death with Dignity: When Hollow Ichigo powers up the Cero that ultimately does Ulquiorra in, he reacts characteristically, calmly accepting that he's lost and stating that he has nothing else to lose.
-When he starts disintegrating, he just kinda blinks, then tells Ichigo to hurry up and finish him.
+When he starts disintegrating, he just blinks, then tells Ichigo to hurry up and finish him.
 When the latter refuses, he calmly accepts that, asks Orihime if she's afraid of him, smiles a little when she says no while reaching out for him, and spends his last moments reflecting on the heart.

-- Green Eyes: He was the most mystic of the Espada in terms of having a almost otherworldly origin and nature even by Espada standards.
+- Green Eyes: He was the most mystic of the Espada in terms of having an almost otherworldly origin and nature even by Espada standards.
 His personality and nature, in combination with his appearance, made him the Eerie Pale-Skinned Brunette version of the Green Eyes trope.

 - Heel Face Door Slam: His final speech indicates that he finally understands humans, but he dissolves before he can do anything about it.